mrodrig/json-2-csv/README.md

 * `callback` - A function of the form `function (err, csv)`;
   * This function will receive any errors and/or the string of CSV generated.
 * `options` - (Optional) A JSON document specifying any of the following key value pairs:
+  * `checkSchemaDifferences` - Boolean - Should all documents have the same schema?
+    * Default: `false`
+    * Note: An error will be thrown if some documents have differing schemas when this is set to `true`.
   * `delimiter` - Document - Specifies the different types of delimiters
     * `field` - String - Field Delimiter.
       * Default: `,`